Contents

 Gaudi House Museum

 One of the original homes in the park, Gaudi House Museum is now a collection of the fabled architect's life and work.
-To enter the museum, you'll need to buy a separate ticket from the Park Guell website since the regular tour does not cover the museum.
+To enter the museum, you'll need to buy a ticket, since the free entry does not cover the museum.

 dragon stairway parc guell